KB1247 - Using Microsoft Teams with Moodle for online teaching

 Use Case: Collaborative Writing in Teams and Moodle

-Instructor Jane wants her Students to work in pairs, collaboratively writing an analysis of a local business.
+Instructor Margaret wants her Students to work in pairs, collaboratively writing an analysis of a local business.
 The Students need to be able to add or edit text in real-time together, or separately when they cannot meet.
 They are asked to work in one Microsoft Word document, shared with each other, and add comments and other annotations while they write.

-When their first draft is completed, they join the rest of the class in the General channel for a video meeting moderated by their Instructor.
+When their first draft is completed, they join the rest of the class in the General channel for a video meeting moderated by the Instructor.
 After discussion, the Students decide that their draft report is ready for submission.
-One of the Student team uploads the Word document into a Moodle Assignment activity that's set to use Group Submission, so that both participants will be graded on the same submission.
+One of the Student team uploads the Word document into a Moodle Assignment activity that's setup to use Group Submission, so that both participants will be graded on the same submission.

 Use Case: Brainstorm a Business Solution using Teams Whiteboard